The Brain of Morbius: Faces in the mind-bending sequence

 The season 14 story The Deadly Assassin introduced the idea that Time Lords are limited to 12 regenerations.
 The season 10 story The Three Doctors, produced and aired before both The Brain of Morbius and The Deadly Assassin, calls the William Hartnell Doctor the "earliest Doctor".
 Attempts to retrofit this with the number of faces seen in the mind test machine have brought about explanations including the possibility that the faces were Morbius' previous incarnations, younger versions of the First Doctor, or the Doctor's potential future incarnations.
 The Virgin Missing Adventure Cold Fusion by Lance Parkin implies that one of these prior Doctors was the incarnation of the Doctor active at the time of the birth of Susan Foreman.
 However, the subsequent Virgin New Adventures novel Lungbarrow states that Hartnell's Doctor was the first, implying instead that the faces represent incarnations of the Other, one of the founders of Time Lord civilisation, of whom the Doctor is the reincarnation.

-The series 12 episode "The Timeless Children" (2020) confirmed that the faces were indeed incarnations pre-dating the William Hartnell Doctor; the same story also confirmed that the Doctor is not subject to the same regeneration limit as the rest of the Time Lords.
-However, in "The Name of the Doctor", Clara, a companion of the Doctor, enters the Doctor's timestream and does not see any pre-Hartnell incarnations of the Doctor.
+The series 12 episode "The Timeless Children" (2020) confirmed that the faces were indeed incarnations pre-dating the First Doctor; the same story also confirmed that the Doctor was not previously subject to the same regeneration limit as the rest of the Time Lords.